Nithyaselvan05/Snake_game/README.md

 # Snake_game
-A simple snake game built by using python.
+A simple snake game built by using python in a GUI.